 Before we begin…

-Our doll eyes feature a unique slim-fit design which makes insertion and adjustment easier.
+Our premium doll eyes feature a unique slim-fit design which makes insertion and adjustment easier.
 If you're using them in an AG doll, they may appear loose inside the eye socket at first, but when the heated doll head cools completely, the vinyl will harden around the eyes and lock them into place.
 Don't worry, they were made specifically to fit these dolls perfectly!

 Now, let’s swap eyes!